ifurusato/rp2040-i2c-slave/README.md

 and MicroPython on the RP2040 as the slave.
 It communicates over default I2C address `0x43`, though this is easily changed.

-There is a base class called Controller, and an example subclass of this as a (fake) MotorController, used as a demonstration of how to handle sent command strings, including an async wait and a Timer.
+There is a base class called `Controller`, and an example subclass of this as a (fake) `MotorController`, used as a demonstration of how to handle sent command strings, including an async wait and a Timer.

-The I2CSlave class in theory works with any RP2040 board.
+The `I2CSlave` class in theory works with any RP2040 board.
 This includes "display" implementations for three types:

 * a Neopixel (as used on the Adafruit ItsyBitsy RP2040 and others),
 * a WS2812 RGB LED (as used on the Pimoroni Motor 2040),
 * or the Raspberry Pi Pico's single green LED.

 There is a single variable in main.py to select which is used.